meatcoder/hersho-mono/README.md

 Hersho Mono is an open-source, monospace font designed specifically for the terminal and coding environments.
 Prioritizing legibility and minimized eye strain, it stands as an experiment to develop a font in the open, akin to software, with the community's collaborative input.

+This font is very much a work in progress.
+It is currently usable but unfinished.
+Yhe plan is to push frequent updates, refining and expanding Hersho Mono based on user feedback, emerging use-cases, and evolving vision.
+Feedback is crucial in shaping its direction.

 ## Features

 - **Monospace**: Ideal for terminal and code readability.